dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 - origins have better access to hosts from their own countries
 	- ![](https://i.imgur.com/xqyRn4e.png)
 	- ![](https://i.imgur.com/32M0qYA.png)
+	- only half of the host exclusively accessible to Australia geolocate there
+		- because of anycast
 - no correlation between countries
 	- e.g. Japan doesn't see more hosts from Asia than other countries
 - exclusive accessiblity isn't significant in global scale